aem-design/aem.design/_manual/060-conventions.md

 };
 ```

-Common Component Field Load - this will collect and construct all fields with defaults and select Design/Policy config as defaults
+Common Component Field Load - this will collect and construct all fields with defaults and select Design/Policy config as defaults.

 ```java
 componentProperties = ComponentsUtil.getComponentProperties(